Kar-Namag-i Ardasher-i Pabagan: Plot

 The last part of the story relates to the son of Ardashir, Shapur I, and the life of the son of the latter, Ohrmazd.
-Ardashir’s wife, the daughter of Ardawān, instigated by her brothers, makes an attempt on the king’s life.
-The plot fails and Ardashīr sentences her to death, notwithstanding her but the wise and compassionate Zoroastrian priest, without the knowledge of Ardashir, spares her life so that she may give birth to Shapur.
-Shapur is raised in the house of the Mowbed.
+Ardashir’s wife, the daughter of Ardawan, instigated by her brothers, made an attempt on the king’s life.
+The plot fails, and Ardashīr sentences her to death, but the wise and compassionate mobed (priest) spares her life so that she may give birth.
+Shapur was raised in the mobed's household.
 Ardashir had no knowledge of the priest sparing the life of his son.
-According to the Shahnama, the holy man castrates himself in order to be beyond all suspicion.
-Years later the Mowbed tells Ardashir that he saved Shapur I and consequently is rewarded by Ardashir I. An Indian astrologer foretells that Iran will only be strong if Ardashir's family is united with that of his mortal enemy Mihrag.
-Ardashir, however had fought the family of Mihrag and exterminated them.
+According to the Shahnameh, the holy man castrates himself in order to be beyond all suspicion.
+Years later, the mobed tells Ardashir that he saved Shapur I and consequently is rewarded by Ardashir.
+An Indian astrologer foretells that Iran will be strong only if Ardashir's family unites with that of his mortal enemy, Mihrag.
+Ardashir, however, had fought the family of Mihrag and exterminated them.
 However, a girl from the family of Mihrag survives and marries Shapur.
-Thus the son of Shapur, Ohrmazd, is born and he unites the entire Eranshahr under his command and receives tribute and homage from the other kings of the time.
+Thus, the son of Shapur, Ohrmazd, is born, and he unites the entire Eranshahr under his command and receives tribute and homage from the other kings of the time.

+Analysis

+Scholars have noted that the story is deprived of any historicity because the story is a legend.
+Evidence mounted in this direction includes the legend's narrative that Ardeshir did not have any siblings, when in reality he had at least one known brother.
+The Kar-Namag was created with the purpose of providing the rising Sasanian dynasty, in its early stages as the Sasanian Empire, a glorified past equal to have of the Achaemenids while also linking the Sasanian to the Achaemenids.
+The story was a propaganda piece aimed at giving legitimacy to the Sasanians.
+However, elements of the story are historically accurate, namely the depiction of the Battle of Hormozdgan where Ardashir and his son Shapur I (later to be Shahanshah as Shapur I) won the battle and overtook Iran under their dynasty.
+The even older conquest of Media by Cyrus the Great is hinted at in the story.